Jethro finds FU

 This has happened to me before on cars, trucks, bikes, even a washing machine.
 There’s a problem.
 Somebody calls me.
-I look at it, check a few things and there’s no problem.
+I look at it, touch it, check a few things and there’s no problem.
 It’s like all I had to do was lay hands on it and the subject was cured.
 It’s strange, but I don’t question it anymore.
 FU!

 I went back into the store and handed Malory the keys.
 “The light’s off,” I said.